goetting/ez-flux/README.md

 # ezFlux (WIP)

 ezFlux is a tiny, simple and easy to use state machine with flux-like event flow.
-A single, enumberable appState serves as data core of the state machine and thus your app.
+A single, enumberable state serves as data core.
-It uses a single event emitter instance and, if enabled, generates a comprehensive timeline documenting all appState changes.
+It uses one, exposed event emitter instance and, if enabled, generates a comprehensive timeline documenting all state changes.
 Its only dependency is EventEmitter3.

 Small, transparent and easy to reason with.
 Great Library.
 Just great.
 It's fantastic.

-### Wording:
+### Glossary

-- appState - Single object, saveguarded and gouverend by all stores.
+- state - Single, enumerable object, may only be manipulated by reactions.
-- stores - Each controls one element key on the AppState, called the storeState.
-Holds reactions.
-- reactions - Their return value manipulates the state of their respective store and thus the appState.
-Triggered by actions.
+- reactions - Manipulate their parent namespace on the state.
 - actions - Trigger reactions.
-Return clones of manipulated storeState.
 - bus - EventEmitter3 instance.
-Used to ensure communication between actions, reactions and to emit appState changes.
+Hooks up actions, reactions and exposes state changes.

 ### Usage
-In Order to get started, the user will only have to pass store configurations with a simple state type definition and reactions:
+In Order to get started, the user will only have to pass namespace configurations with a simple state type definition and reactions:

 ```JS
 import EZFlux from 'ez-flux';